 Our total emission mapping also includes emissions generated in the user-phase of our products.
 The emissions from the user-phase are included in scope 3 and are based on customers' transportation to the shops as well as energy use from washing, drying and in other ways caring for the garments.
 To calculate these emissions, we reused the result of the 2019 customer survey, in which we asked our users worldwide how they care for, wash, and wear their Nudie Jeans garments.
-We reached our result by recalculating the emissions with 2021's sales number and the same user pattern in the survey.
+We reached our result by recalculating the emissions with 2022's sales number and the same user pattern in the survey.
 Thanks to answers from engaged users, we have been able to calculate increasingly accurate user-phase emissions connected to our denim, compared to calculations that only use general user-phase data.
 For our other product categories, in which survey responses were limited, we have used general user-phase data.

 Comparing the emissions generated for each of our markets with the number of sold products, we can see that emissions are not directly correlated to the number of sold and used products but to the energy mix of each market.
-If our users want to decrease the climate impact of washing and caring for a garment, the most important thing to do is to change the electricity subscription of their home to a renewable energy subscription.
+Therefore, to decrease the climate impact of washing and caring for a garment, the most important thing to do is to change the electricity subscription to renewable energy at home.